Winter driving - Avalanche control

 WSDOT is committed to maintaining safe, efficient and reliable transportation systems.
 This commitment reaches to our steep and often avalanche prone mountain slopes that threaten the highways and the traveling public.

-WSDOT's Avalanche Forecasting and Control team is a dedicated crew of experienced professionals who monitor the weather and snow to determine when avalanches may occur.
+WSDOT's Avalanche Forecasting and Control team, check out a recent video highlighting their avalanche control efforts, is a dedicated crew of experienced professionals who monitor the weather and snow to determine when avalanches may occur.
 The crew is split into two regional teams with full-time employees and seasonal employees.
 The Avalanche Control Supervisor for each team leads the crew throughout the year.

 When conditions indicate an avalanche is imminent, teams employ various methods and tools to bring down unstable snow in a controlled manner.
 The team works throughout the fall, winter, and spring along Washington's mountain highways.

 Avalanche forecasting determines the potential risk along a particular mountain slope.
 Avalanche forecasts are based on past, current and forecasted conditions.
 Some important factor used to determine the avalanche hazard include: